lmuntaner/tech-introduction-product-people/docs/servers/project.md

 ### Bonus: Create a new writer in node server

 Add the same functionality in the previous `node` server you just built.

+Read again [this article](https://nodejs.org/en/docs/guides/anatomy-of-an-http-transaction/) for some help on how to do this.